stnamjef/SPINN/README.md

 ```

 #### 4. Launch Jupyter and run the code
-* run the command below inside the container
+* run the command below inside the container.
 ```
 jupyter notebook --allow-root --ip 0.0.0.0 --port 8888
 ```